AbdullahAlzeid/Openrelik-worker-hindsight/README.md

 ![Openrelik Hindsight Worker](Pics/openrelik_hindsight_repo.png)

 ## Description
- Parses chromium browsers artifacts with Hindsight parser from a supplied ZIP archive (Native Kape or Velociraptor triage) and a provided profile browser path.
-The worker will use the provided profile browser path through the task config to create a glob and search through the triage and if the profile is found it's passed to the tool to execute the following command `hindsight.py -i [Path]`.
-Worker will provide a txt file including tool's stdout and an xlsx file which is the tool's parsed output.
-Worker also accepts passwords for protected archives through task config.
+ Parses chromium browsers artifacts with Hindsight parser from a supplied ZIP archive (Native Kape or Velociraptor triage). the tool will execute the following command `hindsight.py -i [Path]` on a given browser profile path (Default folder), then the Worker will provide a txt file including tool's stdout and an xlsx file which is the tool's parsed output.

+## Task Configuration
+In the currnet release, there are only 2 task configurations available in the worker:
+- Browser profile path to parse (Mandatory to provide)
+- Password to unlock protected arhcives (Optional)

 ## Deploy